Electro-Magnetic Space-Time Duality for 2+1-Dimensional Stationary Classical Solutions: Original Duality for -Dimensional Rotating Space-Times

+This is directly concluded by inspection of the equalities~(\ref{map1}) such that the duality map~(\ref{duality1}) only maintains the metric signature for regions of space-time where the solutions obey the constraint $h^2-f^2\,N^2>0$.
+This feature only arises for rotating space-times, in the limit $N\to 0$ the constraint becomes $h^2>0$ (which is verified as long as $h$ is real) such that the metric always maintains the signature under this duality.

-We note that it is quite interesting that the duality is a transformation on space-time coordinates, although the gauge fields transform accordingly this is not a duality of the gauge fields.
+It is relevant to stress once more that the duality~(\ref{duality1}) is a map of the space-time coordinates, although the electromagnetic fields transform accordingly~(\ref{fieldmap1}) this is not a duality map of the electromagnetic fields.
+Also, by swapping the relative sign between the gravitational and gauge terms, it has the effect of mapping standard gauge fields into ghost fields.